josephworks/AtomMC/README.md

 - `gradlew build`

 ## Getting Help
-Should you have any questions or need any assistance please do not hesitate to create an issue.
+Should you have any questions or need any assistance please do not hesitate to contact **emerald tnt#7908** on Discord or create an issue.

 ## Contributing
 You're always more than welcome to send pull requests and raise issues.